Selene02/GCD-Course_Project-April-2015/README.md

 and click on *Run Line or Selection* (Ctrl-R).
 The output will appear in the RGui window.

 To run in RStudio, click on File-> Open file.
 Select run_analysis.R.
-Highlight all the text and then click on the *Run* button (located in the top-right of the editing window.
+Highlight all the text and then click on the *Run* button (located in the top-right of the editing window).